Our investment in the The Plan Heaven app

 The subscription model comes with many benefits and gives clients a lot of flexibility.
 They can use whoever they like to create and update their plans, they can include as much data in their plan as they like, update their plan as often as they like and have as many administrators as they like.

-2. Everyone body corporate needs to pay the subscription (or annual access fee) every year
+2. Every body corporate needs to pay the subscription (or annual access fee) every year

 The subscription is actually payable every year.
 It's just that sometimes it's included as part of another service you might require.
 For example, if you ask us at Plan Heaven to set up your LTMP, the annual subscription is included in our fee.
 It is the same with any update.